Baja California chorus frog

 The Baja California chorus frog (Pseudacris hypochondriaca) is a cathemeral species of treefrog of Western North America.
 It was formerly considered as a population of the Pacific chorus frog (Pseudacris regilla), but was split and raised to species status in 2006.
-The species ranges from the West Coast of the United States from Baja California through southern California.
+The species ranges on the west coast of the North America from Baja California through southern California.
 Individuals live from sea level to more than 10,000 feet in many types of habitats, reproducing in aquatic settings.

 Description

 The Baja California chorus frog can grow .75 - 2 inches long from snout to vent (1.9 - 5.1 cm).

 It has a dark stripe that extends from its nostrils through the eyes to shoulders.
 It can be a variety of colors, including green, tan, brown, gray, reddish, and cream, and has the ability to change color in response to environmental conditions.
 The dark stripe does not change color, but the body color and markings can change hue, chroma, and lightness to aide with camouflage.
 The belly is pale with yellow underneath the legs.
 There is also a Y-shaped or triangular marking between the eyes, a common feature in chorus frogs.
 It has large toe pads that aid it in climbing trees, although it is not technically a tree frog, and mostly a ground-dweller.

 The male's throat is dark colored.